billynewport/datasurface/docs/DataClassification.md

 ## Governance Zone Classification Policies

 Governance Zones own teams which own Datastore/datasets.
 A Governance Zone can specify a DataClassificationPolicy which can control which types of data can be stored within the zone.
 This allows a Governance Zone to specify that (PC1,PC2,PC3) tagged attributes are not allowed.
 Governance Zones can also limit vendors whose products store data.
 For example, a Governance Zone may be defined to restrict the storage of PC1,PC2,PC3 data to internal servers only.
 Those teams/datastores defined within such a Zone are impacted by the Zone policy.
 A firm might setup two or more GovernanceZones to seperate data with different privacy levels.

+A firm may have 2 governance zones.
+One which can store any classification of data.
+But, it may have restrictions on the vendors used to store the data.
+The other governance zone can be configured to allow internal and cloud vendors.
+It can however forbid data with classifications of PC1,PC2,PC3.
+This means prevents data with PC1,PC2,PC3 classifications from being stored in the cloud.
+If a consumer needs these data sets then a masked version of those datasets must be produced by a datatransformer within the internal governance zone.
+The masked version can then be stored in the cloud.